McGranahanLab/Guidebook/Singularity/Singularity_recipy_anatomy.md

 ## What is a recipy aka definition file?
 It is written in bash.
 ## Recipy skeleton
-Example of the simpliest definition file (singularity recipy):
+Example of the simplest definition file (singularity recipe):
 ```
 Bootstrap: docker
 From: ubuntu:20.04